A structure-preserving finite element method for the multi-phase Mullins-Sekerka problem with triple junctions: Solution of the linear system

 where $I_M$ denotes the identity matrix of size $M$ for $M\in\mathbb{N}$.

 Then the solution to \eqref{eq:FEA} can be written as $(\widehat Q \widehat{\bv W}^{m+1}, \kappa^{m+1}_\sigma, \X{m}{} + \metric{P}\delta\X{m+1}{})$ for any solution of the reduced linear system

 where

 In contrast to \eqref{eq:MatrixForm}, the kernel of \eqref{eq:MatrixFormReduced} is small.
 In fact, it has dimension $8$ due to the fact that $\metric{P}$ has a kernel of dimension $8$.
 Hence, iterative solution methods, combined with good preconditioners, work very well to solve \eqref{eq:MatrixFormReduced} in practice.
+For our numerical results in Section~\ref{sec:NumericalResults}, below, we employ a GMRes iterative solver with least squares solution of the block matrix in \eqref{eq:MatrixFormReduced} without $\metric{P}$ as preconditioners.